 Just how is 3D printing being used in a monumental bronze sculpture?
 The artist is creating 150 elements that will be hidden in the bark of the sculpted bronze table, benches and nearly 20 foot scene.
 These items will be created using a combination of 3D scanning, sculpting and 3D Printing and then embedded into the clay before the artwork is made into a bronze.
-More details about this project can be found in this post.

 The Duration of this Arrangement

 The artist is searching for a 3D printer for the duration of the sculpting of the project which is approximately 12 months.
 The printer will need to be available March 2015 and preferably come pre assembled, unless there is someone in the Houston, Texas area that can put the printer together at no cost.

 What is the artist looking for in a 3D printer?

 Creating a monumental bronze sculpture, and writing a book is not a “quick” task.
 That is why a clear channel of communication with the manufacturer of the 3D printer and their technical support team is essential.
 Reviews and tutorials need to be written and clearing a channel of communication can help the artist reach her “monumental deadline “of the sculpture project and clearly write the details of the 3D printing process.

 Because the author/artist will be writing extensively about using the printer it is important that the 3D printer work properly.
 Of course with all technology—things happen.
 That is why the first criteria in this project is good communication with technical support.

 - Type of 3D Printer?